Nike Air Max Zero Essential Review Facts

 The Nike Air Max Zero Essential is a stylish men’s shoe inspired by runners.
 This classic yet modern looking sneaker appeals to athletes, collectors, and people who work on their feet for extended hours.
 The Air Max Zero Essential sports an interesting history: the shoe was originally designed in 1985, but wasn’t released until 30 years later in 2015.
 Its design predates the Nike Air Max 1.
 This slip-on sneaker offers a sleek and snug – but not overly tight – fit.
 The Air Max Zero Essential earns its solid reputation for reliably supplying superior comfort, lightweight durability, and an alluring appearance.

 The outsole of the Essential Zero is made of simple rubber.
 The Zero is a simplistic running shoe without any bells and whistles and the same goes for the shoe's outsole design.
 Nothing special to note.
-Reviewers didn't have anything negative to say about the outsole's grip ability, but did point out that the shoe wasn't not the most durable option compared to other similar running shoes.
+Reviewers didn't have anything negative to say about the outsole's grip ability but did point out that the shoe wasn't the most durable option compared to other similar running shoes

 with sizes for both boys and girls.
 The Air Max Zero Essential typically fits as expected, though some Nike frequent wearers like to opt for a half size larger.
 The fit has been confirmed to run not overly narrow nor too wide.

 There's no specific weight listed for either the men's or women's Essential Zero shoe.
 But it's clear from looking at user reviews that the shoe feels lightweight.
 The shoe is a very basic design and features very few extras or added components, which helps to keep the weight at a minimum.
 The Air sole cushioning in the midsole is lightweight, so the trainer can cushion without packing on too many extra ounces.
 Reviewers liked that the shoe was lightweight and breathable and appreciated the simple construction of the upper, too.